OmkeshJadhav/NetflixGPT/README.md

     - created useNowPlayingMovies hook and made it dynamic
     - Added CSS to movie list and card
     - created usePopularMovies custom hook to update movie list
+    - GptSearch Page, GptSearchBar, GptSearch Button with toggle feature, g… …ptSlice and addition to store

 - Browse Page (Only comes after authentication)
     - Header